Optimal Bounds in Normal Approximation for Many Interacting Worlds: Bounds on the Kolmogorov distance

 \end{lem}

-\begin{rem} \rm{ From the first half of \eqref{lem31c}, we have $x_{[m/e^3]}\ge \sqrt{8}/3$.
-This simple bound will be used in some places later without further mention.
+\begin{rem} \rm{ By using the first half of \eqref{lem31c}, we have $x_{\lfloor m/e^3\rfloor}\ge \sqrt{8}/3$.
+We note also that $m>50$ and $S_j\ge jx_j$, $1\le j\le m$.
+These simple inequalities will be used in many places later without further mention.
 For $x_1$, McKeague and Levin \cite{ML16} proved the following lower bound

-which is the same order as ours but with a better constant. } \end{rem}
+which is of the same order as ours but with a better constant, but their method seems not to work with $x_n$ for $n>1$. } \end{rem}